Nick-Patrick/FlickrReactReflux/README.md

 # FlickrReactReflux
 Flickr API with React and Reflux.
 Using [react-reflux generator] (https://github.com/TFaga/generator-react-reflux).
+Supports searching images by tag and infinite scroll.

 ## Build
 `gulp`